amscanne/huptime/README.md

     # Zero downtime restarts.
     killall -HUP myservice

-Or, if you need exec (needed for example, to run under upstart):
+Or, if you need exec (for example, to run under upstart):

     # Start the service and get the PID.
     huptime --exec /usr/bin/myservice &